-Crabtree Rohrbaugh & Associates worked with the Mechanicsburg Wildcat Foundation and Mechanicsburg Area School District on the design for the Trails and Trees Environmental Center Phase II.
+Crabtree Rohrbaugh & Associates worked with the Mechanicsburg Wildcat Foundation and Mechanicsburg Area School District on the design of the Trails and Trees Environmental Center Phase II.

-The south facade of the building incorporates doors for daylighting that can be opened to allow students to work more directly with the nature center.
-These doors along with operable clerestory windows allows for natural ventilation within the building.
-The south facade incorporates a porch and sunshading to control glare from daylight within the building.
+The south façade of the building incorporates roll up glass garage doors for daylighting that can be opened to allow students to work more directly with the nature center.
+These doors along with operable clerestory windows allow for natural ventilation within the building.
+The south façade incorporates a porch and sunshading to control glare from daylight within the building.

-Materials selection both interior and exterior are based upon life cycle cost, recycled content, durability, maintenance, low V.O.C. content and local production to reduce transportation costs and environmental impact.
+Materials selection for the interior and exterior was based upon life cycle cost, recycled content, durability, maintenance, low V.O.C. content and local production to reduce transportation costs and environmental impact.

-Ground source heat pump is utilized as a heating and air conditioning system along with solar power.
+A ground source heat pump was utilized as the heating and air conditioning system along with solar power.
 These systems in concert with increased thermal insulation and high efficiency windows reduce the overall energy consumption of the building.